AgoraIO/Basic-Video-Call/Group-Video/OpenVideoCall-Windows/README.md

 Finally, Open OpenVideoCall.sln, build the solution and run.

+Note：
+  1. After the program is compiled, if the program "xxx\xxx\xxx\Debug\Language\English.dll" cannot be started when running the program, please select the OpenVideoCall project in the Solution Explorer and right click.
+In the pop-up menu bar, select "Set as active project" to solve.
+Then run the program again.

+  2. The dll library under the sdk/dll file needs to be placed in the corresponding execution path.

+  Tips: The relevant dll library has been configured for you in this case tutorial.
+If you want to use the interface provided by agora for related development, you need to put the dll library into the corresponding execution path as prompted above.

 ## Developer Environment Requirements
 * VC2013 or higher
 * WIN7 or higher